USB 3.0: Adoption

 The USB Promoter Group announced the release of USB 3.0 in November 2008.
 On 5 January 2010, the USB-IF announced the first two certified USB 3.0 motherboards, one by ASUS and one by Giga-Byte Technology.
 Previous announcements included Gigabyte's October 2009 list of seven P55 chipset USB 3.0 motherboards, and an Asus motherboard that was cancelled before production.

 Commercial controllers were expected to enter into volume production in the first quarter of 2010.
 On 14 September 2009, Freecom announced a USB 3.0 external hard drive.
 On 4 January 2010, Seagate announced a small portable HDD bundled with an additional USB 3.0 ExpressCard, targeted for laptops (or desktops with ExpressCard slot addition) at the CES in Las Vegas Nevada.

-The Linux kernel mainline contains support for USB 3.0 since version 2.6.31, which was released in September 2009.
+The Linux kernel mainline has contained support for USB 3.0 since version 2.6.31, which was released in September 2009.

-FreeBSD supports USB 3.0 since version 8.2, which was released in February 2011.
+The FreeBSD has supported USB 3.0 since version 8.2, which was released in February 2011.

 Windows 8 was the first Microsoft operating system to offer built in support for USB 3.0.
 In Windows 7 support was not included with the initial release of the operating system.
 However, drivers that enable support for Windows 7 are available through websites of hardware manufacturers.

 Intel released its first chipset with integrated USB 3.0 ports in 2012 with the release of the Panther Point chipset.
-Some industry analysts have claimed that Intel was slow to integrate USB 3.0 into the chipset, thus slowing mainstream adoption.
-These delays may be due to problems in the CMOS manufacturing process, a focus to advance the Nehalem platform, a wait to mature all the 3.0 connections standards (USB 3.0, PCIe 3.0, SATA 3.0) before developing a new chipset, or a tactic by Intel to favor its new Thunderbolt interface.
+According to some industry analysts, Intel was slow to integrate USB 3.0 into the chipset, thus slowing mainstream adoption.
+These delays may be due to problems in the CMOS manufacturing process, a focus to advance the Nehalem platform, a wait to mature all the 3.0 connections standards (USB 3.0, PCIe 3.0, SATA 3.0) before developing a new chipset, or a strategy by Intel to favor its new Thunderbolt interface.
 Apple, Inc. announced laptops with USB 3.0 ports on 11 June 2012, nearly four years after USB 3.0 was finalized.

 AMD began supporting USB 3.0 with its Fusion Controller Hubs in 2011.
 Samsung Electronics announced support of USB 3.0 with its ARM-based Exynos 5 Dual platform intended for handheld devices.